testingxtest2-dotcom/LLM7-Codex-Proxy-Gui/README.md

 STEP 1 - paste your API and Save

-Step 2 - Browse the Main Proxy folder ( Rizwan extracted main ) that you downloded from https://github.com/theRizwan/llm7-codex-proxy
+Step 2 - If you dont have the proxy folder click on get it from here and it auto download, extract and detect it in your download folder, then just click on install requirements.

 Step 3 - just click Write config